 Glasgow is open and ready to welcome you back.
-Some may feel apprehensive about heading out and about again for the first time but our favourite places are safe, ready and eager to welcome you back! #GlasgowIsOpen
+Some may feel apprehensive about heading out and about but our favourite places are safe, ready and eager to welcome you back!

 Many of the city’s bars, restaurants, shops and attractions are back up and running and each will have their own health and safety measures in place but here we’ve outlined just a few things you may find useful to know before you go.

 We want everyone to have safe and enjoyable experiences so please be kind and be patient as we all get used to things being a bit different.
 And remember the Scottish Government’s five FACTS that will help all of us stay safe and protect each other.

-In Scotland, it’s a legal requirement for people to wear face coverings (unless exempt) in shops and on public transport, in hospitality venues (from September 14) and in enclosed spaces where physical distancing is more difficult.
+In Scotland, it’s a legal requirement for people to wear face coverings (unless exempt) in shops, on public transport, in hospitality venues (from September 14) and in enclosed spaces where physical distancing is more difficult.
 Face coverings don’t have to be drab, why not support a local Glasgow maker and buy one from Slanj Kilts or Braw Wee Emporium, just a couple of Glasgow-based companies designing their own.

 Simple measures such as avoiding peak times when travelling and checking ahead that the shops, bars, restaurants and venues you plan to visit are open, can help ensure a more enjoyable experience.